Written by: No Isolation

-Loneliness expert John Cacioppo is the director of the University of Chicago's Center for Cognitive and Social Neuroscience.
+Loneliness expert John Cacioppo was the late director of the University of Chicago's Center for Cognitive and Social Neuroscience.
 In this clip, he explains the difference between objective and perceived isolation, what consequences isolation brings, and why it should be considered a problem.

 Humans are fundamentally a social species, and social species, by definition, create social structures (e.g. families, pairs, villages, institutions).
 These structures help us survive, reproduce, and care for our offspring.
 One way to study social isolation is to look at what the lack of these social structures do to our brain and biology.